Mad Scientist: Megamind. Death rays, dehydration gun, robot army, need we say more?

 Megamind symbolizes his full acceptance of his evil "destiny" with the switch to his darkest cape.
-More tellingly, he is instantly drawn to Metro Man's old cape as he's trying to play the hero (to the point of putting it on for a full scene), refuses the call by dropping it at the heroine's feet, and later receives it from her when he's proven where his heart lies.
+However, he is instantly drawn to Metro Man's old cape as he's trying to play the hero (to the point of putting it on for a full scene), refuses the call by dropping it at the heroine's feet, and later receives it from her when he's proven where his heart lies.

-Running Gag: The fact that all Megamind's strongest weapons need time to warm up.
+All Megamind's strongest weapons need time to warm up.

 Scenery Gorn: There is some very nice detailing in several of the scenes of mass destruction.

 Schoolyard Bully All Grown Up: Played with; the story establishes a conflict around a schoolyard bully who grew up to oppose his former victim... except the victim was the one who became the supervillain and the bully became the beloved superhero.

 Screw Destiny: The running theme of the film.
 Megamind never learns what his parents meant for him and spends his life trying to live up to what he thought they said.
 Metro Man becomes tired of being a superhero just because everyone expects him to be one and quits to become a musician.
 Tighten refuses to be a hero just because Megamind demands he be one.